w3f/Grants-Program/applications/FanChain.md

 ## Project Overview :page_facing_up:
 ### Overview

 FanChain is dedicated to empowering streamers, influencers, and their communities by providing a platform for NFT creation, trading, and community management.
-By leveraging the power of the Polkadot ecosystem, we aim to create a seamless and secure experience for content creators and their fans.
+By leveraging the power of ink! smart contracts and the Polkadot ecosystem, we aim to create a seamless and secure experience for content creators and their fans.

 ### Project Details